 “Yes, Butterfly, I’m real,” I say, gazing into her eyes.
 They go instantly from a hopeless, empty, glassy blue to a deep, beautiful sapphire, and she smiles a crooked smile because of her swollen lips.

 “Oh, okay, that’s good,” she breathes before she goes limp in my arms.
 I feel a shooting pain in my chest as my heart clenches.

-“Sir.
-You can’t fly in this condition…” Taylor starts to protest.
+“Sir… you can’t fly in this condition…” Taylor begins to protest.
 I glare at him.

 “WATCH.
 ME!”
-I don’t think there is any doubt that I am going to fly in this condition.
-We are back at the helicopter in no time flat.
+I don’t think there is any doubt that I’m going to fly in this condition.
+We’re back at the helicopter in no time flat.